goshawk22/single-gpu-passthrough/README.md

 7. You can change the boot order after having installed Windows in your VM.

+8. If you get the error system thread exception not handled at boot, then add `options kvm ignore_msrs=1` to `/etc/modprobe.d/kvm.conf` and reboot.

 ## Conclusion

 I hope this guide works for you.
 If you notice any errors, please do let me know.